HTTP-RPC/Kilo/README.md

 queryBuilder.appendLine(" where owner = :owner");
 ```

-Additional `QueryBuilder` methods can be used with the following annotations to filter or sort the returned rows:
+The following annotations can be used with additional `QueryBuilder` methods to filter or sort the returned rows:

 * `PrimaryKey`
 * `ForeignKey`